 What happens if JEMS accepts my photograph?

-On acceptance of your image(s), our art director or an editor will notify you of our desire to use your image(s).
+On acceptance of your image(s), an editor will notify you of our desire to use your image(s).
 Then, we’ll send you a confirmation letter that outlines specifics of the image(s) to be used, payment and copyright information.